Skip to main content

 #Nightlife

-Sala Apolo (Nitsa Club — autumn opening) — The autumn electronic music programme resumes at Apolo in September after a summer pause; the first Nitsa nights of the autumn season draw a concentrated local crowd that has been waiting for the summer to end; book through the Apolo website.
+Sala Apolo (Nitsa Club) autumn electronic music programme resumes after summer pause; first Nitsa nights draw concentrated local crowd.

-Razzmatazz (September programming) — The 5-room club resumes its full autumn programming with a September lineup that often includes strong international bookings taking advantage of the shoulder-season touring circuit; mid-range entry.
+Razzmatazz 5-room club resumes full autumn programming with strong international bookings on shoulder-season touring circuit.

 #Shopping